Maxim Martsinkevich: Format 18

-First conviction
+First conviction, 2007

 On 28 January 2007, Martsinkevich and his friends visited the Bilingua book club in Moscow.
 At the time, it was used as a platform for the political debates involving journalists Yulia Latynina and Maxim Kononenko.
 Tesak asked if they agreed that in order for Russia to improve, every democrat needed to be killed, then shouted "Sieg!" and put his hand up in the Nazi salute, followed by his friends yelling "Heil!".
 The shouting continued for a few more minutes, with a number of the female attendees yelling "fascism will not pass!" in response.
 Kononenko suggested that they call the police, as performing Nazi salutes in public places was prohibited in Russia.
 The police were not called.
-Eventually, the host of the debates Alexey Navalny submitted a letter to the Russian public prosecutors' office.
+Eventually, the host of the debates Alexei Navalny submitted a letter to the Russian public prosecutors' office.

 On 2 July 2007, about 10 members of a Russian anti-extremist special forces unit arrested Martsinkevich at a gym he had used for training.
 On 18 February 2008, Tesak was sentenced to three years in prison for inciting ethnic or racial hatred (article 282 in Russia).
 The Russian newspaper Novaya Gazeta published an opinion piece stating that investigators ignored the worst cases of this neo-Nazi's criminal activity, thus leading to the mild punishment.

-Second conviction
+Second conviction, 2009

 In 2006, 20 people dressed as members of the Ku Klux Klan staged the execution of a Tajik drug dealer, filming and releasing it on the Internet.
 The organizers of the performance were Martsinkevich and Artyom Zuev.
 Zuev also provided the voice-over for the video.

-For these acts, on 16 January 2009, Tesak was charged with inciting ethnic hatred and received a sentence of three years in prison.
-The court has given credit to the prisoner's good conduct and adjusted the sentence to three and a half years in prison starting from the first conviction.
+On 16 January 2009, Tesak was charged for these acts with inciting ethnic hatred and received a sentence of three years in prison.
+The court gave Martsinkevich credit for good conduct and adjusted the sentence to three and a half years in prison starting from the first conviction.
 Artyom Zuev received a suspended sentence of three years.

 Martsinkevich was released on 31 December 2010.
+Following his release from prison, Tesak was unemployed, posted vlogs, and made a living by charging others for joining his "hunts for pedophiles" and for attending his lectures on life in prison, ways of shoplifting, as well as other subjects.

 Half a year later he attempted to join the Russian Opposition Coordination Council and was registered as a candidate for the elections but was subsequently disqualified for his neo-Nazi views and lack of opposition to the Russian government, with the latter partly related to his application fee having been paid by a member of the pro-government youth movement Nashi.